johnny-co/home-assistant-konnected-tutorial/README.md

 If you choose to set up a code, the alarm card in the UI will present you with a numeric keyboard to type that code.
 If you do not, the UI will hide that keyboard.

-## Step 4 - define sensor groups
+## ## Step 5 - The more you know......about [groups.yaml](groups.yaml)

+Sensor Groups:

-In this step you aggregate your sensors in meaningful groups, creating as many as necessary, with special attention to groups that you don't want to trigger the alarm when you are home at night, and sensors you always want to trigger a response if the alarm is armed.
+Aggregate your sensors in meaningful groups, creating as many as necessary, with special attention to groups that you don't want to trigger the alarm when you are home at night, and sensors you always want to trigger a response if the alarm is armed.

 In my example, I group motion sensors together, door sensors together, and window sensors together.